leocavalcante/siler/docs/graphql/README.md

 }
 ```

-Yeah, there isn't none yet:
+Yeah, there isn't any Rooms yet:

 ```json
 {